jmillxyz/Win32-OpenSSH-wiki/OpenSSH-utility-scripts-to-fix-file-permissions.md

 ```
   - Powershell module `OpenSSHUtils.psm1` checks and fixes customer specified files.
     - Function `Fix-HostSSHDConfigPermissions` fixes the sshd_config file specified by user
-    - Function `Fix-HostKeyPermissions` fixes the permission for host keys specified by user
+    - Function `Fix-HostKeyPermissions` fixes the permission for host keys specified by user; Note that this function make sure 'NT Service\sshd' Read permission to the host files for now.
+It is recommended to register the host key with `ssh-agent`.
+After the private keys are registered with `ssh-agent`, the private keys are safely deleted.
     - Function `Fix-UserKeyPermissions` fixes the the permissions for user's key files specified by user
     - Function `Fix-AuthorizedKeyPermissions` fixes the permissions for the authorized_keys file specified by user
     - Function `Fix-UserSSHConfigPermissions` fixes the permissions for user's ssh config specified by user